Johnson scores 38, Winthrop upsets Illinois 84-80 in OT

 “That’s just who he is: He’s just a little warrior, fearless,” Winthrop head coach Pat Kelsey said.
 “He plays with a chip on his shoulder.
 I’m so proud of him.”

-The Eagles shot 50 percent from the field and 45 percent (10 of 22) from 3-point range.
+The Eagles shot 50 percent from the field and 45 percent (10 of 22) from 3-point range, with Johnson hitting 4 of 7.
+He made 15 of 21 shots from the floor in his return to action after missing last Friday’s loss to Florida State with a foot injury.

-While Johnson was the star of the show, Kelsey said it was a team win, more than just the players on the court.

-"This is a program win," Kelsey said.
-"This isn't just our win.
-This is a university and program win."

 Michael Finke led the Illini (4-1) with 18 points, including six in overtime.